ddev/ddev/docs/users/extend/additional-services.md

 **Interacting with Apache Solr**

-- The Solr admin interface will be accessible at http://<sitename>.ddev.local:8983
+- The Solr admin interface will be accessible at http://<projectname>.ddev.local:8983
-- The host connection for apache solr will be <sitename>.ddev.local
+- The host connection for apache solr will be <projectname>.ddev.local
 - The Solr core will be "dev"